Distribution-sensitive Information Retention for Accurate Binary Neural Network: Experiments

 \textbf{DIR-Net:} We implement our DIR-Net based on PyTorch since it has a high degree of flexibility and a powerful automatic differentiation mechanism.
 To build a binarized model, we just use the binary convolutional layers binarized by our method instead of the convolutional layers of the original models.

-\textbf{Network Structures:} We evaluate our DIR-Net performance on mainstream and compact CNNs structures, including VGG-Small~\cite{LQ-Net}, ResNet-18, ResNet-20 on CIFAR-10, and ResNet-18, ResNet-34~\cite{he2016deep}, MobileNetV1~\cite{mobilenet}, EfficientNet-B0~\cite{tan2019efficientnet}, and DARTS~\cite{liu2018darts} on ImageNet dataset in our experiments.
-To verify the versatility of our method, we also evaluate our DIR-Net on networks (such as ResNet and MobileNet) with normal structure and ReActNet~\cite{liu2020reactnet} structure, the latter is specifically proposed for binary networks and enjoys better accuracy.
-We binarize all convolutional and fully connected layers except the first and last one, and keep the 1x1 convolution to full-precision in EfficientNet and DARTS.
-As for the activation layers, $\mathtt{Hardtanh}$ is chosen to be the activation function, rather than ReLU.
+\textbf{Network Structures:} We evaluate our DIR-Net performance on mainstream and compact CNNs structures, including VGG-Small~\cite{LQ-Net}, ResNet-18, ResNet-20 on CIFAR-10, and ResNet-18, ResNet-34~\cite{he2016deep}, MobileNetV1~\cite{mobilenet}, EfficientNet-B0~\cite{tan2019efficientnet}, and DARTS~\cite{liu2018darts} on ImageNet dataset in our experiments. {To verify the versatility of our method, we also evaluate our DIR-Net on networks with normal structure and ReActNet~\cite{liu2020reactnet} structure, the latter includes several structure designs and is specifically proposed for binarization.
+We guarantee the architecture of DIR-Net in the reported results is consistent with existing SOTA competitors.} We binarize all convolutional and fully connected layers except the first and last one, and keep the 1x1 convolution to full-precision in EfficientNet and DARTS.

-\textbf{Hyper-parameters and other setups:} We train our DIR-Net from scratch (referring to random initialization) without using any pre-trained models.
-In order to evaluate our DIR-Net on different CNN structures, we mostly apply the original hyper-parameter settings and training steps in their papers~\cite{xnornet,LQ-Net,Liu_2018_ECCV,IRNet,liu2020reactnet}.
+\textbf{Hyper-parameters and other setups:} In order to evaluate our DIR-Net on different CNN structures, we mostly apply the original hyper-parameter settings and training steps in their papers, and follow exactly the presented results in their paper~\cite{xnornet,LQ-Net,Liu_2018_ECCV,IRNet,liu2020reactnet,wang2020bidet}.
 Specifically, for experiments on CIFAR-10, we train the models for up to 400 epochs.
-The learning rate starts at 1e-1 and decays to 0 during training by the Cosine Annealing schedule~\cite{loshchilov2016sgdr}.
-For experiments on ImageNet, we train the models for up to 62500 iterations.
-The learning rate starts at 1e-2 and is divided by 10 at 18750, 37500, and 56250 iterations successively.
-Weight decay of 1e-4 and batch size of 128 are adopted following the original paper in all experiments, and SGD is applied as the optimizer with a momentum of 0.9.
+The learning rate starts at 1e-1 and decays to 0 during training by the Cosine Annealing scheduler~\cite{loshchilov2016sgdr}.
+For experiments on ImageNet, we train the models for up to 250 epochs.
+The learning rate starts at 1e-2 and decays to 0 during training by the Cosine Annealing scheduler.
+The weight decay of 1e-4 and batch size of 128 are adopted following the original paper, and SGD is applied as the optimizer with a momentum of 0.9. {For experiments on Pascal VOC and COCO datasets, we train the models for up to 300000 iterations.
+The learning rate starts at 1e-3 and decays at 30000th, 80000th, 200000th iteration, the weight decay of 0 and batch size of 32 are adopted, and Adam is applied as the optimizer.} {And we evaluate the results of DIR-Net in all comparative experiments with 3 different random seeds and report their mean values, and discuss the standard deviations of results in the corresponding specific sections.}